Robert Johansson

-Robert Høneren Johansson (born 23 March 1990) is a former Norwegian ski jumper.
-He is a former ski flying world record holder, having landed a jump of 252 m in Vikersund on 18 March 2017.
+Robert Høneren Johansson (born 23 March 1990) is a Norwegian former ski jumper.
+He held the ski flying world record in 2017, landing a jump of 252 m in Vikersund.
 Johansson has often been nicknamed the "Wing Commander" for his distinctive handlebar moustache.
 He announced his retirement on May 20, 2025.

 Ski jumping career

 He finished fourth in the team competition at the 2009 Junior World Ski Championships, and also competed at the 2010 Junior World Ski Championships.
 In January 2012 he took his first Continental Cup podium, with a third place in Neustadt, and in March 2012 he won his first Continental Cup race in Kuopio.
 In the World Cup he has finished once among the top 15, with a 13th place from Kuusamo in November 2013.
 He managed two more top-20 placements that season, with a 20th and a 19th place from Sapporo in January 2014.

 At the 2018 Winter Olympics in Pyeongchang, South Korea, Johansson won bronze in both the men's normal hill individual and men's large hill individual event.